 You may be looking at taking out a business loan to purchase new equipment or vehicles so that you can serve more customers.
 For example, a cafe owner may want to upgrade their espresso machine to reduce wait times during the early morning rush.
 The greatest advantage of an efficiency loan is that the item you purchase becomes the security for the loan, which means that you do not have to offer any further collateral.

 There will be times when you need to access cash ahead of time.
 There are two types of certainty loan: debtor finance and cash advance.
 Both options allow you to receive upfront cash.
 Debtor finance lets you access cash from your accounts receivable or invoice ledger, whereas a cash advance provides you with funds based on your monthly sales.

 What’s the takeaway?

 Think about the purpose of your business loan.
 Do you have an idea of how much you’ll need and for long?
-You can research your business loan options using a service like Valiant’s business loans marketplace, or have a chat to our team of credit specialists.
+You can research your business loan options using a service like Valiant’s business loans marketplace, or have a chat with our team of credit specialists.
 You may also want to consult your accountant, lawyer or trusted business advisor.

 Jacob is the Director of Sales here at Valiant.
 He has a wealth of experience in helping small business owners with their everyday finance needs, and is our go-to guru for all things working capital.